Piyushkulkarni21/device_micromax_a106_MM/README.md

-This branch is for building LineageOS 13.0 ROMs.
+This branch is for building CyanogenMod 13.0 ROMs.

 ## What's working
 - [x] FM Radio